An Ultra-Comprehensive Guide to Cleveland's Best Burger Joints

 If there are two things Cleveland takes seriously, it’s our breweries and our pierogi.
 Fat Head’s is already a mainstay in our booming craft scene, but that’s not enough for the crew here.
-That’s why it tops the already-great sautéed onion-, crisp bacon-, and horseradish sauce-topped Parma Sutra burger with a bed of pillowy dumplings.
+That’s why it tops the already great sautéed onion-, crisp bacon-, and horseradish sauce-topped Parma Sutra burger with a bed of pillowy dumplings.
 It’s the best of both worlds.

-You already know Food Network star-slash-local hero Michael Symon loves meat, so it’s no surprise he’s getting a rep for serving some of the best burgers in America.
+You already know Food Network star/local hero Michael Symon loves meat, so it’s no surprise he’s getting a rep for serving some of the best burgers in America.
 The Yo!, the signature burger from B Spot’s lengthy lineup, offers a double dose of fried salami and capicola, plus hot peppers, shasha sauce, and provolone cheese.

-No one bats an eye at this nook’s self-appointed claim to the throne of gourmet burgerdom, not when it's spent 40 years turning out monsters like The Market burger, appropriately named considering its proximity to the local landmark West Side Market, made with braised short ribs, béarnaise, and fresh arugula.
+No one bats an eye at this nook’s self-appointed claim to the throne of gourmet burgerdom, not when it's spent 40 years turning out monsters like The Market Burger, appropriately named considering its proximity to the local landmark West Side Market, made with braised short ribs, béarnaise, and fresh arugula.

-Sure, West 25th is well-known as a brewery district, but anyone who’s strolled through the West Side Market-anchored neighborhood knows that none of these establishments skimp when it comes to food.
+Sure, West 25th is well-known for bar hopping, but anyone who’s strolled through the West Side Market-anchored neighborhood knows that none of these establishments skimp when it comes to food.
 Take a seat at this bicycle-themed bar and you’ll find no lack of choices, but your servers will probably tell you: “Just stick with the burgers and you won’t be disappointed."
 And for good reason -- the menu’s centerpiece patties strike the perfect balance for those who are looking for the sweet spot between thick and thin.
 Turn on, tune in, and drop out with the Acid Trip topped with pickled onions and slaw or relive your childhood with the PB & J built with peanut butter and bacon jam.

 Graffiti has always been playful, and that characteristic is one of its finest traits.
 (That, and it has one of the most lovely patios in Cleveland.
 And that dessert with fried cookie dough, ice cream, and candy.
 We could go on all day.)
 The Angus beef Graffiti Burger comes topped with local goat cheese, pickled banana pepper, and capped with a fried green onion.
 This tucked-away restaurant is known for being bright and colorful -- this flavor-punched twist on the classic burger is no exception.

-Burgers are the name of the game at local chain The Rail.
+Burgers are the name of the game at local chain The RAIL.
 Sometimes, when operations grow to franchised proportions, they lose sight of locally sourced ingredients.
 Not so here, where buns are filled with local beef patties and chicken, farm-fresh eggs, and Ohio thick-cut bacon.
 It doesn’t hurt that this burger joint excels in the art of having something for everyone.
-Bourbon barbecue sauce and tobacco onions top the Bootlegger, while the Bon fire burger ups the heat with house-made jalapeño relish, Sriracha, and a side of house-made roasted habanero sauce.
+Bourbon barbecue sauce and tobacco onions top The Bootlegger, while the Bonfire Burger ups the heat with house-made jalapeño relish, Sriracha, and a side of house-made roasted habanero sauce.

 Sign up here for our daily Cleveland email and be the first to get all the food/drink/fun in town.